 Excessive or Abnormal Sweating

 Excessive or heavy sweating, called hyperhidrosis, is a medical condition that can be devastating.
 Excessive sweating effects every moment of every day.
-And all too often, suffering from hyperhidrosis is a silent struggle— avoiding social situations and trying to disguise the excessive sweating with clothing, powders, and pads.
+And all too often, suffering from hyperhidrosis is a silent struggle – avoiding social situations and trying to disguise the excessive sweating with clothing, powders, and pads.

 Sweat glands in patients with hyperhidrosis are no different from those in normal patients, nor is there an increase in the number or size of glands.
 The condition is caused by hyper-function of the sweat glands.
+Everyone sweats, but not everyone sweats to excess.
+To see if you fit the profile for hyperhidrosis Use the Self Assessment Tool

 Why we sweat: